An overview of the Sahel Humanitarian Response Plan 2014-1016

 The Situation in Chad

-During the most acute period, CARE distributed cereals, beans and oil to approximately 200,000 people, including almost 29,000 children under 5 who received corn-soy blend – a special nutritional food supplement which compensates for the loss of vitamins, proteins and other important micronutrients.
-More than 7,000 nursing mothers also received special supplementary food to ensure adequate nutrition for themselves and their children.
+When the food crisis struck Chad, CARE quickly intervened to help people access food and cash, seeds and tools, water and more.
+During the most acute period, we distributed cereals, beans and oil to approximately 200,000 people, including almost 29,000 children under 5 who also received a special nutritional food supplement to compensate for the loss of vitamins, proteins and other important micronutrients important to their growth.
+We also helped pregrnant and nursing mothers with supplementary food to ensure adequate nutrition for themselves and their children.

-We further assisted flood-affected refugees from the Central African Republic, relocating 9,100 people to refugee camps, where CARE’s work includes the reconstruction of shelters and schools, refurbishing hand pumps, and support for community services centers for women and people with special needs.
+During the floods in the region, we assisted people in Chad and flood-affected refugees from the Central African Republic, relocating 9,100 people to refugee camps, where CARE’s work includes the reconstruction of shelters and schools, the refurbishing of hand pumps, and support for community services centers for women and people with special needs.

 How CARE works in emergencies